lmleopold/Ohmyfood/readme.md

 Ohmyfood! is an online meal ordering company.
 Our concept allows users to compose their own menu and reduce their waiting time in restaurants because their menu is prepared in advance.

-The main goal of this project website is to master Scss and BEM, as well as CSS animations and transitions.
+The main goal of this project website is to master SCSS and BEM, as well as CSS animations and transitions.

 Checkout here for more details about the technical specifications:
 * [technical_sepcifications]( /specificationsTechniques_maquettes/DW-P3-Brief-creatif-Ohmyfood!.pdf)